How to connect an Epson Parallel Printer

 Install the Connect-It parallel adapter into the Epson TM series printer

-is held in place by 2 screws.
+The parallel adapter is held in place by 2 screws.

 Attaching the Cable